KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a method call is invalid for the object's current state.

-    [System.InvalidOperationException]::New("a method call is invalid for the object's current state.")
+    throw [System.InvalidOperationException]::New("a method call is invalid for the object's current state.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.InvalidOperationException.aspx)